vasumylapalli22/End-to-End-Data-Engineering-Project-SQL-Data-Warehouse-ETL-Pipeline/README.md

-This project demonstrates an End-to-End SQL Data Warehouse solution built using SQL Server.
+End-to-End Data Warehouse Project built using SQL Server to demonstrate real-world Data Engineering and Data Analytics workflow.

-The project follows a modern data engineering architecture with Bronze, Silver, and Gold layers, including ETL processes, data cleaning, transformation, and data modeling.
+This project implements a modern Data Warehouse architecture using Bronze, Silver, and Gold layers with ETL pipeline, data cleaning, transformation, and data modeling.

-Multiple source systems such as CRM and ERP datasets are integrated into a centralized data warehouse to create an analytics-ready dataset.
+Data from multiple source systems (CRM & ERP) is integrated into a centralized warehouse to create an analytics-ready dataset.

-Key Features:
+Key Highlights:
-- ETL Pipeline using SQL
+• Designed ETL pipeline using SQL Server
-- Bronze, Silver, Gold Data Layers
+• Implemented Bronze, Silver, Gold data layers
-- Data Cleaning and Transformation
+• Performed data cleaning and transformation
-- Data Modeling (Fact & Dimension Tables)
+• Created Fact and Dimension tables for analytics
-- Data Quality Checks
+• Applied data quality validation checks
-- Stored Procedures
+• Used Stored Procedures for automation
-- Performance Optimization
+• Optimized queries for better performance
-- Architecture Diagram
+• Built architecture diagram for workflow design

-This project is designed to demonstrate real-world Data Warehouse, SQL Developer, and Data Analyst skills.
+This project showcases practical skills in SQL, Data Warehousing, ETL Development, and Data Analysis, suitable for Data Analyst / SQL Developer / Data Engineer roles.